pippim/pippim.github.io/programs/mserve.md

 The bottom output device is "Speakers - Built-in Audio".
 These are sub-par speakers on a laptop.
-The only time they would be used if the laptop is unplugged.
-The sound card is built into onboard Intel chipset.
+The only time they would be used if the laptop was unplugged from the local network (LAN).
+The soundcard is built into onboard Intel chipset.

 ## `pavucontrol` Sound Output Loopback to Microphone